 When something seems suspicious

 Look out for red flags when chatting to someone.
 First and most importantly, trust your gut.
-If you’re not feeling comfortable about how someone is talking to you, trust that feeling and take action accordingly.
+If you’re not feeling comfortable about how someone is talking to you, trust that feeling and act accordingly.
 If someone is not respecting your boundaries, that’s a red flag.
+You can always block someone if something doesn't feel right.
 Some other ways to identify red flags include:

 - Google image reverse search people’s pictures

 - Look out for things that don’t add up

 - Keep an eye out for signs – i.e., ‘my camera doesn’t work’ or not wanting to share pictures